One DnD 2025 Class and Subclass Tier List Breakdown

 3rd Level Spells (Level 5) – C Tier – Conjure Animals is a great spell, but one you probably would’ve prepared anyway.
 That said, freeing up a prepared spell slot to grab a different third level spell is nice.

-Improved Circle Forms (Level 6) – C- Tier – It’s hard to say how much damage resistance there’s going to be in the new Monster Manual, but without that context, this ability still seems pretty weak.
+Improved Circle Forms (Level 6) – C- Tier – It’s hard to say how much damage resistance there’s going to be on your average enemy, but I bet this is going to be ok.
 Better Constitution saving throws is nice, but nothing special.

 4th Level Spells (Level 7) – C- Tier – Fount of Moonlight is decent on Moon Druids, and again, you could’ve just prepared this normally, but the opportunity cost would be a little high considering Druid has a lot of solid 4th level options.

-Moonlight Step (Level 10) – A- Tier – This is similar to the Dream’s Druid Hidden Path feature, and while their ability is better, getting advantage on your next attack is nice.
+Moonlight Step (Level 10) – B+ Tier – This is similar to the Dream Druid Hidden Path feature, and while their ability is better, getting advantage on your next attack is nice.
 Obviously, you have to teleport near an enemy to get the full effect, but functionally getting Misty Step prepared for free as you can trade in 2nd level slots to use this is sweet.

 Lunar Form (Level 14) – B Tier – Improved damage in Wild Shape and bringing a buddy along with your Moonlight Step is definitely solid!